ArtuGit/NodeJS-Rest-API-Demo/README.md

 [RESTful API Node Server Boilerplate](https://github.com/hagopj13/node-express-boilerplate) and extends the functionality by groups.

 ##  Added Feature - Groups

+### Management of groups and participation in groups.

 - Users can create and manage their groups
 - Admin can manage groups